Maps and Navigation

 In addition, if you are Home and get in your vehicle on weekdays (Monday to Friday) from 5:00 AM to 11:00 AM, Automatic Navigation can automatically route you to your specified Work location (see Home, Work, and Favorite Destinations).
 Likewise, if you are at work on weekdays from 3:00 PM to 11:00 PM, Automatic Navigation can automatically route you to your specified Home location.

-To enable Automatic Navigation, touch Model 3 and the event must include a uniquely specified and valid address (see Phone and Calendar)..
+To enable Automatic Navigation, touch Model 3 and the event must include a uniquely specified and valid address (see Phone, Calendar, and Web Conferencing)..
 You must have your phone's calendar synced to

 In addition to navigating to a destination of your choice, Model 3 can also suggest nearby locations based on whether you are feeling Hungry or Lucky.
 In the navigation search bar, touch Hungry or Lucky.
 Hungry suggests a list of popular restaurants, whereas Lucky suggests a list of popular destinations (such as museums and amusement parks).
 Once you discover a destination that interests you, touch Navigate to proceed to the destination.

 This feature requires the latest version of Navigation maps.
 To download, connect Model 3 to Wi-Fi and touch to check if an update is available (see Map Updates).

 Home, Work, and Favorite Destinations

-If you frequently drive to a destination, you may want to add it as a favorite to avoid having to enter the location's name or address each time.
+If you frequently drive to a destination, you can add it as a favorite to avoid entering the location's name or address each time.
 When you add a destination as a Favorite, you can easily navigate to it by touching the navigation search bar and then touching Favorites and choosing it from your list of favorite destinations.

 To delete a Recent or Favorite destination, touch it on the destination list and hold it down briefly until the X appears.
 Then touch the X to delete it from the list.

-Home and Work locations also display under the map's search bar.
+Home and Work locations also display under the navigation search bar.
 Touch to set an address to the corresponding location.
 After entering the address, touch Save as Home or Save as Work.
 Then simply touch these shortcuts whenever you want to navigate home or to work.